Multi-window STFT phase retrieval: lattice uniqueness: Spectrogram sampling

 \subsection{Phaseless sampling in $L^2(\R,\R)$}

-Consider the inclusion of Fock spaces $\mathcal{F}_\alpha^2(\C) \subseteq \mathcal{F}_\beta^2(\C)$ for $0<\alpha < \beta$ together with the characterization of sets of uniqueness among lattices and sets of sampling provided in Theorem \ref{thm:perelomovuniq} and Theorem \ref{thm:seipsampling}, respectively.
+Consider the inclusion of Fock spaces $\mathcal{F}_\alpha^2(\C) \subseteq \mathcal{F}_\beta^2(\C)$ for $0<\alpha < \beta$ together with the characterization of sets of uniqueness among lattices and sets of stable sampling provided in Theorem \ref{thm:perelomovuniq} and Theorem \ref{thm:seipsampling}, respectively.
 The inclusion and the characterization formally verify the intuition that if the sampling space $\mathcal{F}_\alpha^2(\C)$ grows so does the information on the samples $Z \subseteq \C$ which are needed to recover any function in $\mathcal{F}_\alpha^2(\C)$ uniquely via sampling on $Z$.
 The information provided by the samples is directly related to their lower Beurling density $D^-(Z)$.
 This serves as the initial impetus for investigating phaseless sampling problems for function classes $\mathcal{C}$ which are proper subspaces of $\lt$.
 Intuitively, we expect that a restriction of the STFT phase retrieval problem to a subspace $\mathcal{C} \subseteq \lt$ leads to phaseless sampling results with reduced density.
 We pay particular attention to the important class $\mathcal{C} = L^2(\R,\R)$ of real-valued functions, a natural assumption made in various applications.
+Furthermore, the class $\mathcal{C} = L^2(\R,\R)$ is of particular interest, since in a similar fashion as for $\mathcal{C} = L^2(\R)$, functions in $L^2(\R,\R)$ are in general not determined by phaseless samples located on a lattice when only a single window function is used \cite[Section 3.3]{grohsLiehrJFAA}.

-The objective of the present section is to show that the density which is sufficient to recover real signals from phaseless samples can be reduced to one-half times the sufficient density in the complex regime.
+The objective of the present section is to show that the density which is sufficient to recover real-valued functions from phaseless samples can be reduced to one-half times the sufficient density in the complex regime.
 We start with a Lemma on the Bargmann transform of a real-valued map.

 \begin{lemma} Suppose that $f \in L^2(\R,\R)$ is real-valued.
 Then for every $z \in \C$ and every $n \in \N_0$ it holds that

 \end{lemma} \begin{proof} It follows from the definition of the Bargmann transform that if $f \in L^2(\R,\R)$ then $Bf$ is real-valued on the real axis.
 As a consequence, also $(Bf)^{(n)}$ is real-valued on the real axis for every $n \in \N_0$.
 Hence, for every $z \in \R$ and every $n \in \N_0$ we have $ (Bf)^{(n)}(z) = \overline{(Bf)^{(n)}(\overline{z})}. $ Observe that the right-hand side of the previous identity extends from $z \in \R$ to an entire function.
 The statement is therefore a consequence of the identity theorem. \end{proof}